Higgs and Nambu-Goldstone modes in a spin-1 $XY$ model with long-range interactions: Introduction

 \section{Introduction}

-The studies of quantum many-body systems with long-range interactions have been recently revitalized by a surge of experimental breakthroughs in state-of-art quantum platforms~\cite{Defenu2023}, such as Rydberg atom arrays \cite{Browaeys2020,Morgado2021}, dipolar quantum gases \cite{Lahaye2009,Chomaz2022}, and trapped ions \cite{Blatt2012,Monroe2021}.
+The studies of quantum many-body systems with long-range interactions have been recently revitalized by a surge of experimental breakthroughs in state-of-the-art quantum platforms~\cite{Defenu2023}, such as Rydberg atom arrays \cite{Browaeys2020,Morgado2021}, dipolar quantum gases \cite{Lahaye2009,Chomaz2022}, and trapped ions \cite{Blatt2012,Monroe2021}.
 Among these platforms, systems of Rydberg atom arrays combine strong dipole-dipole interactions with high controllability and detectability of individual atoms in order to serve as quantum simulators of several quantum many-body models with long-range interactions~\cite{Browaeys2020}.
-While previous experiments have mainly focused on quantum simulations of spin-1/2 quantum Ising \cite{Labuhn2016,Bernien2017,Scholl2021} and \textit{XY} models \cite{Chen2025,Chen2023,Sylvain2019}, recent experimental advances have enabled quantum simulations involving three Rydberg states~\cite{Chew2022,Qiao2025}, paving a way toward the quantum simulation of spin-1 models~\cite{Yoshida2024}.
+While previous experiments have mainly focused on quantum simulations of spin-1/2 quantum Ising \cite{Labuhn2016,Bernien2017,Scholl2021} and \textit{XY} models \cite{Chen2025,Chen2023,Sylvain2019}, recent experimental advances have enabled quantum simulations involving three Rydberg states~\cite{Chew2022,Qiao2025}, paving a way toward the quantum simulation of spin-1 models~\cite{Yoshida2024,Moegerle2025}.

 This situation allows for exploring a variety of intriguing many-body phenomena in spin-1 models.
 Of particular interest among them is the emergence of the Higgs mode, which is absent in homogeneous spin-1/2 systems.
-The Higgs amplitude mode is a ubiquitous collective excitation with a energy gap in various systems with particle-hole symmetry and spontaneous breaking of a continuous symmetry~\cite{Pekker2015,Shimano2020,Tsuji2024}.
-In an intuitive picture, this mode corresponds to a fluctuation of the amplitude of the order parameter.
+The Higgs amplitude mode is a ubiquitous collective excitation with an energy gap in systems with particle-hole symmetry and spontaneous breaking of a continuous symmetry~\cite{Pekker2015,Shimano2020,Tsuji2024}.
+It has been experimentally studied in various systems, such as superconducting states of ${\rm NbSe}_2$~\cite{Sooryakumar1980,Sooryakumar1981,Balseiro1980,Littlewood1981,Littlewood1982,Measson2014}, ${\rm Nb}_{1-x}{\rm Ti}_x{\rm N}$~\cite{Matsunaga2013,Matsunaga2014,Sherman2015,Matsunaga2017,Katsumi2024}, ${\rm MgB}_2$\cite{Katsumi2025}, and cuprates~\cite{Katsumi2018, Chu2020}, quantum antiferromagnets consisting of spin dimers ${\rm TlCuCl}_3$~\cite{Ruegg2008,Merchant2014} and ${\rm KCuCl}_3$~\cite{Kuroe2012}, charge-density-wave materials ${\rm K}_{0.3}{\rm MoO}_3$~\cite{Demsar1999,Schaefer2014} and ${\rm TbTe}_3$~\cite{Yusupov2010,Mertelj2013}, superfluid ${}^{3}{\rm He}$ B-phase~\cite{Avenel1980,Collett2013}, superfluid Bose gases in optical lattices~\cite{Bissbort2011,Endres2012}, supersolid Bose gases~\cite{Leonard2017,Hertkorn2019}, and superfluid Fermi gases~\cite{Behrle2018,Dyke2024,Kell2024,Cabrera2025}.
+In an intuitive picture, the Higgs mode corresponds to a fluctuation of the amplitude of the order parameter.
 This mode in condensed-matter and cold-atom systems is named after the Higgs boson in particle physics~\cite{Higgs1964}, because they are analogous within the quantum-field theoretical description in continuum.